VyperGroup/aero/README.md

 # aero

 aero an innovative, first of its kind, interception-based web proxy from, has now been open-sourced!
-It has the best site compatibility and is the fastest proxy by far.
+It has full site compatibility and is the fastest proxy by far.

 # How to use aero